ebastler/zmk-designguide/readme.md

 This is a rather advanced guide that expects some basic electronics knowledge, as well as design and routing experience.
 If you do not have those, i would recommend going over the [ai03 PCB design guide](https://wiki.ai03.com/books/pcb-design/page/pcb-guide-part-1---preparations) first.
 It's a great explanation of most basics needed to design your first keyboard.

 Many symbols (and/or their matching footprints) in this guide are taken from [marbastlib](https://github.com/ebastler/marbastlib), a keyboard-focused open source library of kicad footprints and symbols maintained by me and [MarvFPV](https://github.com/marvfpv).
 While it is possible to use different libraries, I recommend sticking to it, since it's footprints/symbols are tested and confirmed working.
+While it used to be installed as a submodule to the project folder, we have now moved it to the KiCad pakcage manager system with KiCad 7.
+An installation guide can be found in the repo linked above.

 ## Table of contents
 * [Introduction](#Introduction)